kuroneko0441/RotNet/README.md

 ## Requirements
 The code mainly relies on [Keras](https://keras.io/#installation) to train and test the CNN models, and [OpenCV](https://pypi.python.org/pypi/opencv-python) for image manipulation.

+Need Python 3.10.8
-You can install all the required packages using pip: `pip install -r requirements.txt`
+You can install all the required packages using pip: `pip install -r requirements.txt`, `conda install -y -c conda-forge cudatoolkit=11.2 cudnn=8.1`

 The recommended way to use Keras is with the TensorFlow backend.
 If you want to use it with the Theano backend you will need to make some minor modifications to the code to make it work.